About

 Beth has lived on the Central Coast most of her life, being involved in community organisations as much as practicable whilst juggling a busy family life, work, and study.

-As a Central Coast Community Council board member, Beth feels her years of community commitment, the awareness of local history and issues, involvement with regional needs of the broader community, can contribute to the Council’s social justice endeavours.
+Beth feels her years of community commitment, the awareness of local history and issues, and involvement with regional needs of the broader community, can contribute to the Council’s social justice endeavours.

 Melissa Olsen